openls/tepuy/README.md

 # Tepuy
-Tepuy: A Highly Scalable and Reactive Frontend Project Overview
+A Highly Scalable and Reactive Frontend Project.
 Tepuy is a frontend project built from the ground up using TypeScript.
 It aims to provide a robust, scalable, and maintainable foundation for developing dynamic and interactive user interfaces.
 ## Key Features
  * TypeScript: Leveraging TypeScript for strong typing and enhanced code maintainability.